konnenhannaford/my-portfolio/README.md

 - Site has been updated to include section links at the top of the page
 - Site has been updated to format to smaller screens and maintain formatting
 - Coding for site has been streamlined for efficiency
-- A repo following best practice has been created with a valid README file
+- A repo following best practice has been created
+- A ReadMe detailing the site and its workings has been created
 - Site has been deployed as a live site and applications loads with no errors

 # When the portfolio is loaded:
 - Site shows the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
-- Site shows WHEN I click one of the links in the navigation
-- Site shows workign links to other sections of the page
+- Site shows working links to other sections of the page
-- Site shows workign links to other pages in my portflio
+- Site shows working links to other pages in my portflio
 - Site shows the first assignment as the larger image for my portfolio section
 - Site shows a responsive laout when resized to smaller scereens